gosukiwi/bloki/README.md

 It has functional goodies like functions as first class citizens, variables default to immutable, immutable data structures, and built-in currying.
 It also has an script feel so it's easy to think out algorithms any way you like.

+## Good Practices
+Bloki enforces some good practices, like named parameters and complete functions.

 # Developers
 Bloki is implemented using Common Lisp.
 It compiles bloki code down to Lisp, it can then eval it or emit machine code.